 When Your Stomach’s Sick

 Your stomach lining has an important job.
-It makes acid and that help break down food so you can extract the nutrients you need.
+It makes acid and A type of protein that does work around the cell. that help break down food so you can extract the nutrients you need.
 The lining also protects itself from acid damage by secreting mucus.
 But sometimes the lining gets inflamed and starts making less acid, enzymes and mucus.
-This type of is called gastritis, and it can cause long-term problems.
+This type of Swelling and redness caused by the body’s protective response to injury or infection. is called gastritis, and it can cause long-term problems.

 Some people think they have gastritis when they have pain or an uncomfortable feeling in their upper stomach.
 But many other conditions can cause these symptoms.
 Gastritis can sometimes lead to pain, nausea and vomiting.
 But it often has no symptoms at all.
 If left untreated, though, some types of gastritis can lead to ulcers (sores in the stomach lining) or even stomach cancer.